-- 84. These efforts were not "business as usual" for Sierra Club, as Sierra Club would not have, and could not have, analyzed and specifically responded to BTB and Coca-Cola's misleading label claims if they had not made those claims in the first place.
-Instead, Sierra Club would have used those resources to continue to educate consumers and citizens on what they can do to protect our environment, rather than using those resources merely to fight back against the misperceptions and confusion caused by BTB and Coca-Cola's labels. - 85.
+- 110. On June 15, 2021, the Sierra Club further disseminated the June 6, 2021 article to over five hundred club members and activists using an email alert. - 111.
+These efforts were not "business as usual" for Sierra Club, as Sierra Club would not have, and could not have, analyzed and specifically responded to BTB and Coca-Cola's misleading label claims if they had not made those claims in the first place.
+Instead, Sierra Club would have used those resources to continue to educate consumers and citizens on what they can do to protect our environment, rather than using those resources merely to fight back against the misperceptions and confusion caused by BTB and Coca-Cola's labels. - 112.
 The Sierra Club will continue to advocate on behalf of the environment and to inform consumers about greenwashing and BTB and Coca-Cola's false claims so that consumers can make informed purchasing decisions.
 If BTB and Coca-Cola's misconduct described herein is not enjoined, the Sierra Club's mission will continued to be frustrated by BTB and Coca-Cola's conduct and it will be forced to continue to divert resources to inform the public about the false claims on the Product labels.